Who Are China's Big Tech Companies & What Do They Do?

 Alibaba: The Largest Retailer & E-Commerce Company on the Planet

 Did you know that for every ten online sales in China, eight of them are made through Alibaba?
-While Amazon dominates the US market, Alibaba steals the show as the largest retailer in the world with a market cap exceeding $400 billion.
+While Amazon dominates the US market, Alibaba steals the show as China's largest retailer, with a market cap of around $290 billion (2026).

 When Was Alibaba Founded?

 Since its humble beginnings as a bootstrapped dream by an ex-school teacher in Eastern China, Alibaba has completely revolutionised the eCommerce market.
-What was once a startup employing only 18 people now has over 22,000 employees.
+What was once a startup employing only 18 people now has over 128,000 employees worldwide.

 Founded in 1999 by Jack Ma, the plucky entrepreneur started by spearheading a crack team of eighteen tech pioneers who were interested in streamlining global wholesales through a dedicated online platform.
 After testing the waters with his first business, China Pages, Ma and his team successfully attracted $35 million worth of venture capital.